 Compilation of Employment Estimates

-Since 2007, annual employment estimates are issued from the "ESTEL" (Localised Employment Estimates) process, which synthetises many administrative declarations, made by employers and self-employed.
+Since 2007, annual employment estimates rely exclusively on administrative declarations, made by employers and self-employed.

 - Central agency for social security bodies

 - Data from URSSAF, MSA and SIASP on employment and the total wage bill, used by INSEE

 - System for information on Private Individuals' Employees